Where We Work

 • What is the state of Syria’s healthcare system?

-Syria’s healthcare system is unable to meet the needs of civilians; nearly one-quarter of the country’s hospitals and one-third of primary healthcare centers are non-functional, while the remaining facilities have limited supplies and expertise.
+Syria’s healthcare system is unable to meet the needs of civilians; nearly one-quarter of the country’s hospitals and one-third of PHCCs are non-functional, while the remaining facilities have limited supplies and expertise.
 Millions of people need health assistance due to chronic conditions, malnutrition and diseases such as cholera, which have spread rapidly among displaced people who have limited access to safe drinking water.
 International Medical Corps’ mobile medical teams travel to the country’s rural and hard-to-reach regions to provide essential care and support for communities with the least access to healthcare.

 • How is the crisis in Syria affecting children?

-• How can I help Syrians affected by the conflict?
+• How can I help Syrians?

 Your donations help us provide lifesaving care and bring hope to Syrians and people around the world.
 Give to International Medical Corps today to make a difference.